Transitioning From Demo to Live Day Trading

 The same situation could happen to a trader who demo trades in slow market conditions, but when they open their live account conditions are volatile.
 Since the trader hasn't practiced in this environment, they are unlikely to repeat their demo trading success in the live market.

-If you're struggling after going live, consider if you've prepared yourself for all types of market conditions (see How to Effectively Practice in a Demo Account).
-Day traders need to trade--and know when not to trade (based on their trading plan)--in trending markets, sideways markets, whip-sawing markets, volatile markets and slow moving markets.
+If you're struggling after going live, consider if you've prepared yourself for all types of market conditions.
+Day traders need to trade—and know when not to trade (based on their trading plan)—in trending markets, sideways markets, whip-sawing markets, volatile markets and slow moving markets.
 If you don't know how to trade (or when you shouldn't trade) in all these conditions, then live trading should be put on hold until you do.

 The Psychological Element